Screenshot 2025-02-07 at 2.01.50 PM.png

 Minute-Histories, Digital Projects + More

 Minute-long videos and digital exhibitions highlight the visual histories of a variety of digitized artworks and photographs held at the Schomburg Center.
-View more of the center’s past digital exhibitions here.

 ROLE(3D)MODELS